elleuca/selenium-grid-services/README.md

 Introduction
 ------------

-This module helps to build simple to set-up services for Selenium Grid(2).
+This module helps you to build a simple to install/set-up/manage system service for Selenium Grid(2).

 Basically, it uses Maven to